jaysylvester/citizen/README.md

     // Cache a file with a custom key.
 Optionally, parse the JSON and store the
     // parsed object in the cache instead of the raw buffer.
 Expire the cache
-    // after 10 minutes, but reset the timer whenever the key is retrieved. app.cache.set({
+    // after 10 minutes, regardless of whether the cache is accessed or not. app.cache.set({
       file: '/path/to/articles.json',
       key: 'articles',
       parseJSON: true,
       lifespan: 10,
-      resetOnAccess: true
+      resetOnAccess: false
     });

 `app`, `controllers`, `routes`, and `files` are reserved scope names, so you can't use them for your own custom scopes.